Tips for Installing Tile

 For really bad floors, self-leveling compound (also called “self-leveling underlayment”) is a lifesaver.
 You just mix the powder with water and pour to create a flat, smooth surface.
 A perfect tile base doesn’t come cheap, though—expect to pay about $2 per sq. ft.
 Some products require metal or plastic lath; some don’t.

 Self-leveling compound is almost goof-proof, but there are two big pitfalls.
 First, it will slowly seep into the tiniest crack or hole, leaving a crater in the surface.
 So before you put down the lath, grab a caulk gun and fill every little gap—even small nail holes.
 Second, you have to work fast.
 Most compounds begin to harden in about 30 minutes.
 To get the whole floor poured in that time frame, you need at least one helper to mix the compound while you pour.
 And even with help, you’ll have to move quickly.
+Learn how to build goof-proof showers.

 Remove the baseboard